 Flying with two cats can be extremely daunting and stressful.
-Ask any cat traveller and they will tell you the challenges that are associated.
-It requires alot of preparation and Acclimation to allow the cats to transition smoothly.
+Ask any cat traveler and they will tell you the challenges that are associated.
+It requires a lot of preparation and Acclimation to allow the cats to transition smoothly.

 A Quick Visit to the Vet

 Before you book your flights or even think of planning your travel, you want to make sure that both your cats are in good health and are able to travel.
 A quick visit to your local vet will do the job.